Relaxation timescales and electron-phonon coupling in optically-pumped YBa$_2$Cu$_3$O$_{6+x}$ revealed by time-resolved Raman scattering: Acknowledgements

 \section{Acknowledgements}

 We would like to thank A. Cavalleri for a critical reading of the manuscript and helpful suggestions.
 Experiments at the University of Colorado were supported by the NSF under Grant No. DMR-1709946 and laboratory upgrade that made these experiments possible by DARPA through the DRINQS program.
 The work at University of Wisconsin-Madison (thin film synthesis and structural and electrical characterizations) was supported by the US Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences (BES), under award number DE-FG02-06ER46327.
+A.F.K. acknowledges support from the National Science Foundation under Grant No. DMR-1752713.
 The work at the University of Wisconsin-Parkside was supported by WiSys and UW System Applied Research Grant award number 102-4-812000-AAH1775.